-The simple seven-step process is relatively easy but different than the traditional hiring process.
+The simple seven-step process is relatively easy but different from the traditional hiring process.

 Our hiring process is as follows: